 Consider using radiofrequency ablation alone or photodynamic therapy alone for flat high-grade dysplasia, taking into account the evidence of their long-term efficacy, cost and complication rates.

 Clinical and cost-effectiveness evidence was reviewed in the development of this guideline which has led to this more specific recommendation.
-More information is available from NICE clinical guidance 106.
-The IP guidance on photodynamic therapy for Barrett's oesophagus remains current, and should be read in conjunction with the clinical guideline.
+This interventional procedures guidance on photodynamic therapy for Barrett's oesophagus remains current, and should be read in conjunction with the clinical guideline.

 This guidance represents the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, healthcare professionals are expected to take this guidance fully into account, and specifically any special arrangements relating to the introduction of new interventional procedures.
 The guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer.